sparkfun/Qwiic_Template_Py/README.md

 |**device_name**      |      - Set to the human readable name of the device|
 |**available_addresses**|   - Set to an array of the I2C addresses this device supports.
 The first address is the default|

-These values are set outside of any class method, by convension they are placed right after the class declaration statement.
+These values are set outside of any class method, by convention they are placed right after the class declaration statement.

 Example:
 ```python